UWCNuclear/UbuntuSetUp/README.md

     make

-"sudo apt-get install libblas3"	might be needed for newer versions.
+"sudo apt-get install libblas3"	might be needed for newer versions :-)

 ***Test:*** All the tests for ROOT should still work: simply replace "root" by "grsisort"